dzdrazil/angular-require-starter/README.md

 ## TL:DR; install instructions

  - install node
+ - install ruby (this and sass can be skipped if you remove sass from the grunt configuration as well)
+ - install sass (gem install sass)
  - npm install -g bower
  - npm install -g karma
  - npm install -g grunt-cli